shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 ## Exhaustion

-Each point of exhaustion causes you to suffer -1 to hit and -1 CON.
+Each point of exhaustion causes you to suffer the following drawbacks:

+-   \-1 atk
+-   \-1 to saving throws and ability checks
+-   \-1 CON.
 If exhaustion causes your CON to go to 0, you die.
-It also reduces your movement speed by -5ft, with a minimum of 10ft.
+-   \-5ft move speed, with a minimum of 10ft.

+The most common way to get Exhaustion is through exertion, where you push your body to its limits to ensure success.
+You also get exhaustion by fumbling saving throws, and it’s possible to get exhaustion by fumbling an attack roll, and other special circumstances.

 ## Sated